-This module provides an overview on WSUS and explains the deployment options.
-It explains how to update management process with WSUS and also how to use Performance Monitor.
-Additionally, this module also provides an overview of PowerShell Desired State Configuration (DSC) and Windows Server 2016 monitoring tools.
-Finally, this module describes how to use Performance Monitor and monitor Event Logs.
+This module provides an overview on Windows Server Update Services (WSUS) and the requirements to implement WSUS.
+It explains how to manage the update process with WSUS.
+Additionally, this module provides an overview of Windows PowerShell Desired State Configuration (DSC) and Windows Server 2016 monitoring tools.
+Finally, this module describes how to use Performance Monitor, and how to manage event logs.

 WSUS overview and deployment options

 Update management process with WSUS

 Overview of Windows PowerShell DSC